 Consequences of a public interest winding up petition

-If a winding up order is made by the court, whether it was defended or not the likely outcome is that almost certainly the Secretary of State will seek a disqualification proceedings against the directors who ran the company.
+If a winding up order is made by the court, whether it was defended or not the likely outcome is that almost certainly the Secretary of State will seek a director ban against the directors who ran the company.

 At Francis Wilks & Jones we have extensive experience of these matters and are able to advise and assist on circumstances where you face the threat, or are subject to, public interest winding up proceedings.
 Please call any member of our disqualification team for help now.